1993 Four Corners hantavirus outbreak: Background

 The Four Corners states are highlighted and include a circle to indicate the location of the Four Corners.

-The Four Corners refers to the four-state border between northeastern Arizona, southwestern Colorado, northwestern New Mexico, and southeastern Utah, as well as the surrounding region.
+The Four Corners refers to the region surrounding the four-state border between southwestern Colorado, northwestern New Mexico, northeastern Arizona, and southeastern Utah.
 Most of the area is divided into reservations for Native American nations and tribes, namely the Navajo Nation, Hopi Reservation, Ute Mountain Ute Tribe, Southern Ute Indian Reservation, Zuni Indian Reservation, and Jicarilla Apache Nation.
-This region is sparsely populated and part of the Colorado Plateau, a desert region with mountains, canyons, and sedimentary rock formations.
+This sparsely populated area is part of the Colorado Plateau, a desert region with mountains, canyons, and sedimentary rock formations.

 Hantaviruses are a group of viruses that constitute the taxonomic family Hantaviridae.
 Hantaviruses that cause disease in humans are native to rodents and assigned to the genus Orthohantavirus.
 Each species of hantavirus is usually transmitted by one rodent species.
-Before the 1993 Four Corners outbreak, Old World hantaviruses were known to cause hemorrhagic fever with renal syndrome (HFRS) and a milder form called nephropathia epidemica in Asia and Europe.
+Before the 1993 Four Corners outbreak, Old World hantaviruses were known to cause hemorrhagic fever with renal syndrome (HFRS) and nephropathia epidemica, a milder form of HFRS, in Asia and Europe.
 Before this outbreak, New World hantaviruses were not known to infect or cause illness in humans.